ksu-cs-textbooks/cis526/content/07-persistent-storage/04-relational-databases.md

 </table>
 (definitions provided by Oxford Languages)

-Because more than one person can have the same job, and we might want to look up people by thier jobs, or a list of jobs that a specific person has, we would need a join table to connect the two.
+Because more than one person can have the same job, and we might want to look up people by their jobs, or a list of jobs that a specific person has, we would need a join table to connect the two.
 This could be named _persons_jobs_ and would have a foreign key to both:

 <table>
   <thead>